ryanpdwyer/react-eleventy/che120-08-Bonding.md

 ## Skeletal structures

 For larger molecules, you should be able to write the Lewis structure from the condensed molecular formula.
-There were a few examples of this in your virtual lab.
+There were a few examples of this in experiment 2.

 <div style="position: relative; width: 100%; height: 0; padding-bottom: 75%;">
     <iframe style="position: absolute; width: 100%; height: 100%; border: 0;" scrolling="no" src="https://expl.ai/JUBVDFJ?mode=embed" frameborder="0" allowfullscreen></iframe>